 THE PARTNERSHIP: Embajadores de Jesús

-In 2019, the so-called “caravan” began to arrive.
-Gustavo and Zaida open their doors to all, they says, because Central Americans, Mexicans and Haitians are all part of the same humanity.
-For the moment, they rely on the goodwill of fellow
+In 2019, the so-called “caravan” began to arrive in Tijuana.
+Gustavo and Zaida opened their doors to all, because, as they say, Central Americans, Mexicans, and Haitians are all a part of the same humanity.

 The Physical Infrastructure: Emergency housing as an engine of economic development